Milt Zaslow Award for Cryptology (Awarded from 2013-2018)

 The National Cryptologic Museum Foundation established the Milt Zaslow Award for Cryptology for the Maryland History Day Contest with the Maryland Humanities Council (MDHC).
 This annual statewide contest involves over 450 students, 85 judges, plus parents and teachers.
-The winners go on to represent Maryland at the National History Day contest in June.
+Winners go on to represent Maryland at the National History Day contest.

 During the contest, there are categories for Junior and Senior school participants.
-Judges have guidelines for a variety of subjects, including the Milt Zaslow Award for Cryptology that focuses on cryptologic topics.
+Judges have guidelines for a variety of subjects, including special awards such as the Milt Zaslow Award for Cryptology that focused on cryptologic topics.
 The Milt Zaslow Award for Cryptology was awarded to students during the years 2013 to 2018.

 During Milt's tenure as the Recognitions Committee chairman, he took great interest in the program and on several occasions served as a contest judge for cryptology.
 Milt was inducted into the NSA/CSS Cryptologic Hall of Honor in 2007.
 Read more about him HERE.

 CONGRATULATIONS to the 2018 Junior and Senior Division level winners of the Milt Zaslow Award for Cryptology.
 The 2018 Maryland History Day event took place on 28 April and as always, featured exceptional and inspiring student presentations and projects.
 The theme for this year's event was "Conflict and Compromise in History."
 Click HERE to see the full list of 2018 winners.
 See below for details about the Zaslow Award winners' and their projects.

 Click for enlarged view